wa2ab1/DashMaster/README.md

 DashMaster is a practical Sim racing telemetry dash that displays race information such as your current gear, speed, and lap time using an 8x8 LED Matrix and 7 segment displays.

-This project was created to add more realistic and immersive driving components to a racing setup.
-Having external telemetry displays clears up the monitor view for a more immersive experience.
+This project was created to add more realistic and immersive driving components to my racing setup.
+Having external telemetry displays clears up the monitor view for a more immersive experience while driving.
+Since buying sim racing addons can be ridiculously expensive, I decided to create one myself!
 It is designed to be attached on top of a Logitech G29/G920/G923 wheelbase and would be seen through the gap on the steering wheel.

 <img width="1788" height="889" alt="copy back race hub good" src="https://github.com/user-attachments/assets/8294bc04-ef17-4ff4-817c-5833c37bf735" />
 <img width="1925" height="960" alt="carbon fiber head on" src="https://github.com/user-attachments/assets/cbf02fea-abad-49a6-a922-34c79f40e6f9" />